-09PExxx DIGITAL IMAGE PROCESSING L T Р OOI EXXX DIGITAL IMAGE I ROGEGOING 4 0 0
+09PExxx DIGITAL IMAGE PROCESSING L T P C UFFEXXX DIGITAL IMAGE PROCESSING 4 0 0 3

-- To learn the fundamental concepts of MATLAB. - To introduce basic concepts like acquiring, storing and processing of images. - To provide details about enhancing the quality of images. - To introduce techniques for extraction and processing of region of interest. - To understand the applications of Image Processing.
+- To learn the fundamental concepts of digital imaging and MATLAB. - To introduce basic concepts like acquiring, storing and processing of images using filters. - To provide details about enhancing the quality of images and to introduce techniques for extraction and processing of region of interest. - To know the data compression in images - To understand the morphological processing and its representation